ceddl/ceddl-website-and-spec/content/blog/2018-09-15-soft-launch-of-ceddl-polyfill.md

 The current state of the polyfill is to incubate on ideas, assist in writing a technical specification.
 Wondering what a polyfill is? <a href="https://www.w3.org/2001/tag/doc/polyfills/">Read more here</a>.

-Please do not hesitate to join, ask questions on the <a href="https://join.slack.com/t/ceddl/shared_invite/enQtNDgzMTMxMDg1NTA2LTU1OGNkNGI5ZTkyYmIxYzNlZjUwOTQzNTA2YzBjN2QzZjFmNjhhZGJjY2VlYmUwNTkzYjkwYjZmMGRkZGY1NjU" title="Join our slack chanel"><span>
-slack channel</span></a>.
+Please do not hesitate send us a message via the w3c mailing list of contact forms on this site.